I made $6.86 an hour, writing my book

 No one will read your book (and other truths about publishing).
 Literary novelist Elle Griffin delves into The New York Times Best Seller list—and why your book won't make it—in this excerpt from her weekly newsletter about writing called The Novelleist.

-As always, if you’re enjoying this newsletter, I hope you’ll forward and share, or subscribe if it’s new to you.
-Doing so won’t even set you back $6.86 because it’s free.
+As always, if you’re enjoying this newsletter, I hope you’ll forward and share.
+Doing so won’t even set you back $6.86 because it costs $0.00.

 Thanks for reading, and all best,